 Please call (570) 662-4888 or 4889 with questions regarding your invoice.
-The Student Accounts Office is open Monday through Friday 8:30am - 12:00pm and 12:45pm - 4:00 pm.
-Please refer to the Tuition & Fees website for tuition information.
-You may pay your bill online via WebAdvisor at or mail your payment to Mansfield University, Student Accounts Office, 224 South Hall, Mansfield PA 16933.
+The Student Accounts Office is open Monday through Friday 8:30am - 12:00pm and 12:45pm - 4:00pm.
+Please refer to the Tuition Rates website for tuition information.
+You may pay your bill online via WebAdvisor or mail your payment to Mansfield University, Student Accounts Office, 224 South Hall, Mansfield PA 16933.

 All first year students are required to complete a health evaluation form.
 This health form must be completed and returned in order for the student to be treated at the University health clinic.

-CLEARANCES: Upon acceptance to a teacher education program, all majors must apply for and possess the following required state clearances:
+CLEARANCES: Upon acceptance into a teacher education program, all majors must apply for and possess the following required state clearances:

-PROFESSIONAL LIABILITY INSURANCE: Since you are required to participate in school-related field experience, please prepare to submit proof of professional liability insurance to the Educational Field Experiences Office, 205 Retan Center.
+PROFESSIONAL LIABILITY INSURANCE: Since you are required to participate in school-related field experience, please prepare to submit proof of professional liability insurance to the Educational Field Experiences Office, 204 Retan Center.
 All students must protect themselves with liability coverage.
-For details, please visit the Teacher Education and Educational Field Experiences webpage.
+For details, please visit the Initial Clearance Instructions webpage.

 Students enrolled in any online course should acquaint themselves with our Online Learning page.
 If you are taking only online courses and wish to access the North Hall Library resources and materials remotely, you will need your student ID number as well as an 18-digit library barcode number.
 This 18-digit number can be found on your My Accounts page.
-It can also be found by going to the following weblink: http://lib.mansfield.edu/faq/library-id-number-lookup/.
+For assistance, the ID & Login Help webpage is useful or you may Ask a Librarian.
 However, if it is your intention to physically sign out materials from our library, you must have a student ID card.

-To access the syllabus (if available) for your class, please click on the Spring 2014 Online Classes link from the Online Learning Page.
-The syllabus will tell you what textbook is required, if any.
-If there isn't a syllabus available and you have questions about the textbook, please email the professor of the course directly.
-If you don't know your professor's email address, you may look it up in our Faculty Directory.
+To get a course syllabus and find out if a textbook is required, please email the professor of the course directly.
+If you don't know your professor's email address, you can look it up in our Faculty Directory.

-Visit the Student Affairs webpage to explore our campus life opportunties.
+Visit the Student Life and Living web page to explore our campus life opportunities.

 The Campus Bookstore is located in the Alumni Hall Student Center, Room 224.
-For your convenience, you may purchase or reserve your books online at mansfieldbookstore.com.
+For your convenience, you may purchase or reserve your books online at Mansfield University Bookstore.
 If you purchase your books, shipping charges will apply or if you reserve your books they will be held here for your pickup and no shipping charges will be assessed.